Cello & Voice

 Improvisation is free, uninhabited of creases and vices.
 As a kind of ritual, improvisation is also, if not primarily, the starting point.
 When two worlds, with both distinct and common grounds find each other, tales and confessions come alive and give to the simplest song a larger narrative.
 Classical poetics moving forward with no fear of its own history.

-Debut album, Alarming Kids, to be released soon!
+Debut album, Alarming Kids, was released in September 2019.

 Joana Guerra – Cello, Carlos Godinho – Objects and Percussion, Ricardo Ribeiro – Soprano and Bass Clarinet